carvoyant/api-documentation/source/api-reference/resources/event-subscription.rst

 The Event model that we have implemented is based off of the `Evented API Spec <http://www.eventedapi.org/>`_.
 This is a generic specification that helps define the transport of API events between two systems.

+See the :doc:`../data-type/event-type` page for details on the different events that can be subscribed to.

 .. note::
    You will only be able to interact with subscriptions that have been created with your client Id.
 Specifically, we will look at the access token specified in the request, determine the client Id that was authorized with that access token, and only return subscriptions for that client Id.